The Link Between Prediabetes and Male Infertility

 The study, published in BJU International used the American Diabetes Association (ADA) guidelines for prediabetes which suggests a fasting plasma glucose level of 100-125mg/dL or a two-hour oral glucose test result of 140 – 199 mg/dL, or an HbA1c of 5.7 – 6.4 percent.
 The cohort study involved 744 men who were already diagnosed with some form of primary infertility.
 Infertility issues can include fewer than normal amounts of sperm, sperm with motility issues or poor chromatin quality, or DNA fragmentation issues in sperm.
 Having one or more of these issues can largely impact the ability to impregnate a woman.

-- Follicle stimulating hormone (FSH) levels that were lower than in healthy males
+- Follicle stimulating hormone (FSH) levels that were higher than in male patients without prediabetes.

-- Estradiol (E2) levels that were lower compared to healthy males
+- Estradiol (E2) levels that were higher than in male patients without prediabetes.

-- Total testosterone levels lower than in healthy males
+- Total testosterone levels lower than in male patients without prediabetes.

-- Sex-hormone-binding globulin lower than in healthy males
+- Sex-hormone-binding globulin lower than in male patients without prediabetes.

-The researchers did note that sperm concentration and semen volume in these men were similar to levels found in healthy men who did not have prediabetes.
-But the subjects with prediabetes had DNA fragmentation over a threshold of 30 percent – in fact as high as 58.4 percent versus a more normal median of 41 percent in healthy men without prediabetes.
-Hyperinsulinemia has been associated with androgen deficiency.
+The researchers did note that sperm concentration and semen volume in these men were similar to levels found in men who did not have prediabetes.
+But the subjects with prediabetes had DNA fragmentation over a threshold of 30 percent – in fact as high as 58.4 percent versus a more normal median of 41 percent in men without prediabetes.

 The lead researcher of the study, Luca Boeri, suggests that the findings in this first study to look at a link between male infertility and the presence of prediabetes were not surprising.
 Having consistent blood sugar elevations, based on diabetes studies, would be expected to impact male fertility.
 However, glycemic level increases did not appear to affect volume, count, motility, or morphology of sperm.
 This inconsistent finding, he suggests might be explained by the adaptive nature of the testes which seem to be able to adjust function to blood sugar elevations.